 Any operators of heat treatment processes, whether they be steel billet rolling, steel section production, annealing, tempering, hazardous waste incineration, thermal destruction, or other “high temperature process”, will be very concerned about energy consumption and measurements leading to actions that reduce fuel usage whilst maintaining energy transfer into the product material.

-By their very nature, the gas within these processes may exist at very high temperatures, contain large amounts of unattenuated dust.
-This presents a challange in terms of slection of any components that need to come into contact with this process gas.
+By their very nature, the gas within these processes may exist at very high temperatures, contain large amounts of attenuated dust.
+This presents a challenge in terms of selection of any components that need to come into contact with this process gas.
 For long-term operation they need to be designed to withstand the conditions.

 Focal-Point have access to and experience of a number of techniques which may be deployed for furnace or “high temperature” applications.